UBC-CIC/student-advising-voice-assistant/README.md

 For instructions on how interact with the application via Alexa, refer to the [User Guide](./docs/UserGuide.md).

 ## Development
-For information on how the application was developed, refer to [Development Document](./docs/DevelopmentDocument.md).
+For information on how the application was developed, refer to the [Development Document](./docs/DevelopmentDocument.md).

 ## Directories
 ```